closetgeekshow/AxureCopySitemap/README.md

 Won't work when pasted into Firefox, is there a workaround?

 ## Future Ideas
+### Online Generator
+Make a page with configuration options to customize script

 ### How can this work *inside* of Axure?
 Can it?
 Current when the bookmarklet code is run in a javascript pseudo-protocol in an Open Link action, it does not work.